T809DATA/T809DATA_2023/01_decision_trees/README.md

 P\{\mathcal{C}_i\}=P\{x\in  \mathcal{C}_i|S_j\}
 $$

-So let's start calculating an estimate of $P\{\mathcal{C}_i\}
-$ for the data that we have.
+So let's start calculating an estimate of $P\{\mathcal{C}_i\}$ for the data that we have.
 At the root node that data is the entire training data set and the estimate is simply the estimate of the a-priori probabilities:

 $$
 \hat{P}\{\mathcal{C}_i\}=\frac{\sum_n^N \mathcal{I}(t_n=i)}{N}